ShaheerDev/FacePoseDetection/README.md

 # FacePoseDetection
 Created In Javascript
-using the help of Google Teachable Machine(Pose) and Models created in Google Teachable Machine(Pose)
+using Models created in Google Teachable Machine(Pose)